Disney Dining Plan Planning 101 Travel Tips Vacation Budgeting

 Traveling with teens and young adults looks very different than traveling with small kids.
 The strategies that save money with younger children, like sharing meals or ordering kids’ portions, usually stop working.

-Teens and young adults eat more, snack more, and often want the freedom to grab food on their own.
+Teens and young often eat more, snack more, and want the freedom to grab food on their own.
 And with a MagicBand, they can easily charge the room without anyone knowing.

-This doesn’t automatically mean a dining plan is the right choice.
-But for some families, having a set number of meals and snacks built in helps put guardrails around food spending without constant check-ins or surprise charges at the end of the trip.
+This doesn’t automatically mean a Dining Plan is the right choice.
+But for some families, having a set number of meals and snacks they can use ensures that they’re getting enough to eat without blowing the budget.

 So… Is the Disney Dining Plan Right for You?